Best Freeze-Dried Food for Backpacking [2023 Edition]

 Best Organic

-The main feature that makes Idaho’s Mary Jane’s Farm stand out is that all of its products are USDA-certified organic.
-As you look at the ingredient lists of JF’s products, you’ll be hard-pressed to find any additives or chemicals you can’t pronounce.
+The main feture that sets Idaho’s Mary Jane’s Farm apart is that all of its products are USDA-certified organic.
+When reviewing the ingredient lists, you’ll be hard-pressed to find any unpronounceable additives or chemicals.

 Not only does MJF cater to the organic crowd, but it’s also one of the few companies that have exclusively vegetarian and vegan options.